- Employee records

 - A written request to change University records; and

-- The original of one of the following documents that clearly show the link between their existing name and new name:
+- The original of one of the following documents clearly show the link between their existing name and new name:

 - An original birth certificate, marriage certificate or change of name certificate issued by an Australian Registry of Births, Deaths and Marriages; or